 In 2016, the Raiders posted a league-best 18 sacks allowed, the fewest by the club since the 1970 AFL-NFL Merger.
 With 24 sacks surrendered in 2017, the unit tied for the third-fewest sacks given up league wide.
 In Week 1 of the 2019 campaign, the Raiders made a statement, surrendering zero sacks or hits against the Denver Broncos' well-renowned defensive front.
 It marked just the third time since the 1970 AFL-NFL Merger that the Raiders have held their opponent to zero sacks in the season opener.
-The Raiders also held the Bears' defense to zero sacks in Week 5 for just the second time since 2017.

----- NFL SACKS SURRENDERED IN 2019 -----
+----- NFL SACKS SURRENDERED IN 2019 -----